jamesphillipdeguzman/cse210-projects/sandbox/Sandbox/mynotes/Foundation4.md

   ```

   4. Foundation 4 - Exercise Tracking (Polymorphism principle)
-  Hightlights: The Activity class is the parent class with the GetSummary method which is overridden in the RunningActivity class.
+  **Highlights**: The Activity class is the parent class with the GetSummary method which is overridden in the RunningActivity class.
                The GetSummary() becomes eligible for overriding when we place the **virtual** keyword in it.
   ```C#
   // Code snippets for all methods came from the Activity class, which is the parent class.